 Yes, 10 Mbps is suitable for online classes as it offers reliable internet service for email, sharing large files, and participating in video conferences.
-Zoom and Google Meet works only when connected to adequately fast internet.
+Zoom and Google Meet work only when connected to fast internet adequately.

 Zoom recommended an internet speed of at least 3 Mbps for video conferencing with multiple participants in high definition.

-For a teacher, a minimum 8Mbps download and 2-3Mbps upload for online teaching would be sufficient.
+A minimum 8Mbps download and 2-3Mbps upload for online teaching would be sufficient for a teacher.
 But a 10Mbps speed or greater than that will provide a better experience.

-For student and online learners, a 1.5Mbps internet speed, both upload, and download would be sufficient for online classes.
+For students and online learners, a 1.5Mbps internet speed, both upload and download, would be sufficient for online classes.